 4. 'Myth, Movies & Storytelling' - more advanced talk about 'The Hero's Journey' in myth & movie (12+)

 (with visual references to Theseus, Jesus, Star Wars & The Hunger Games)

-6. 'Speedy Creative Writing Workshop' - still speaking to big numbers, Caroline introduces kids to Five Powerful Writing Techniques then asks them to do a speedy one-minute exercise based around each one: 1.
+5. 'Speedy Creative Writing Workshop' - still speaking to big numbers, Caroline introduces kids to Five Powerful Writing Techniques, asking them to do a speedy one-minute exercise based around each one: 1.
 Recipe for a Hero; 2.
 How to Plunder the Greek Myths; 3.
-Seven Plot Beats of a Great Story; 4.
-(Day)Dream up a Setting; 5.
-Five Sensory Speech Markers
+Seven Plot Beats of a Great Story; 4 (Day)Dreaming a Setting; 5.
+How to Use Objects as Symbols and Clues

 The school must provide 200+ children aged 8 - 12.

 (Some schools invite in a couple of classes from neighbouring schools to make up numbers)

 The school must also have a projector, screen, darkened hall and a lapel microphone, so Caroline can raise and lower her voice dramatically!